opencog/opencog/opencog/eva/src/README.md

-This is a functional and nearly complete implementation.
-A few previously-supported features are missing, these are listed at the end.

 Design overview
 ===============

-* The main behavior tree is in `btree.scm`.
-Many of the configurable parameters are in `behavior-cfg.scm`.
+* The main behavior tree launcher is in `btree-eva.scm`.
+The configurable parameters are in `cfg-eva.scm`.

+* There are two scheme modules: `eva-model`, which implements a model of the external world, and also a self-model of the robot.
+This module allows the robot to be "aware" of it's surroundings, and to be "self-aware" during speech acts and during reasonsing.
+The second module is `eva-behavior`, which implements the personality and the behaviors.

+* The `eva-model` module has several components.
+The `faces` component models the visibile huan faces in the external environment.
+The `orchestrate` component is a "behavior multiplexer", resolving conflicting instructions for the robot to peform some action.
+The `self-model` component implements a model of what the robot is supposedly doing right now (so that the robot can be asked, e.g. "Are you smiling right now?")

+* The `eva-behavior` module has several components.
+The `express` component consists of commands to make facial expressions and gestures.
+The `behavior` component contains the primary, full behavior tree that contols the entire performance.

 * The OpenCog behaviors interface to ROS by calling the functions in `atomic.py`.
 This file is just a "thin" wrapper around the actual ROS code, which is in `ros_commo.py`.
 A non-ROS, debugging-only interface is in `atomic-dbg.py`; it does not import ROS, and only prints to stdout.
+It can be used for a text-only chatbot.

-* The behavior tree works with visible faces beased on face ID's, and is only interested in the visible faces, and not thier locations.
+* The behavior tree works with visible faces based on face ID's, and is only interested in the visible faces, and not thier locations.
   It outputs commands such as "look at face ID 42".
-The actualy tracking of face locations, ad the visual servoing needed to maintain a steady, accurate gaze is in the `face_track` directory.
+The actual tracking of face locations, ad the visual servoing needed to maintain a steady, accurate gaze is in the `face_track` directory.